Mookie Betts Player Props: Dodgers vs. Astros

 Mookie Betts At The Plate

-- Among the qualified hitters in MLB play, his batting average ranks 74th, his on-base percentage ranks 28th, and he is 17th in the league in slugging.
+- Among the qualified hitters in MLB, he ranks 82nd in batting average, 38th in on-base percentage, and 24th in slugging.

-- Betts has an RBI in 27 of 72 games this season, with multiple RBI in 12 of them.
-He has also driven in three or more of his team's runs in five contests.
+- Betts has driven in a run in 27 games this season (37.0%), including 12 games with more than one RBI (16.4%).
+He has also driven home three or more of his team's runs in five contests.

-- He has scored in 43 games this season, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.